 The system keeps timing me out

-Once begun you have five minutes to complete the transaction after choosing your room.
+Once you have chosed your room you have five minutes to complete the transaction.
 Please try again and complete within the allotted time.

 There are no rooms available in the residence I want to book